psyb0t/piraterf/README.md

 - **Protocol development**: Test encoding/decoding without external transmission
 - **Educational use**: Learn about modulation, filtering, and signal processing safely indoors

-**PIrateRF is designed for amateur radio experimentation and education - including safe indoor testing without external antennas.
-Built for engineers who understand that good RF practices matter more than arbitrary administrative boundaries.
-Users are responsible for compliance with all local RF regulations and licensing requirements.**

 ## 📡 Standard Operating Frequencies

 PIrateRF supports the full amateur radio spectrum.
 Here are common frequencies for each mode: